 4. Have a Separate Packing List for Baby

-Consider making a separate emergency medicine kit for baby too – include a thermometer, infant-safe fever reducer, and age appropriate sun block.
+Consider making a separate emergency medicine kit for baby too – include a baby thermometer, infant-safe fever reducer, and age appropriate sun block.
 This baby sunscreen is rated one of the best kids’ sunscreen by EWG.

 Remember to include these essentials (identification, swimsuits, sunscreen, diapers, wipes etc.) in your carry-on bag before you board the ship.
 It take several hours before you have access to your stateroom or your luggage.